Skip to content

 Chainalysis KYTCompatible — transaction monitoring post-settlement

-The on-chain settlement receipt (IPFS-linked, produced by ESGRedistribution) provides an immutable audit record that satisfies record-keeping requirements under Travel Rule implementations.
+The on-chain settlement receipt (verifiable on Base Blockscout) provides an immutable audit record satisfying record-keeping requirements under all major Travel Rule implementations.

 FATF recommends the InterVASP Messaging Standard (IVMS 101) for structuring identity data transmitted under the Travel Rule.
 DPX’s settlement flow is structured to allow IVMS 101 payloads to be attached to the originating transaction by the sending VASP before the DPXSettlementRouter call is executed.
 No modification to DPX’s on-chain contracts is required.